 For consistency in comparison, Quantcast was used when available because self-reported data can vary greatly based on how metrics are defined and measured.
 The total collective reach includes overlapping visitors.
 However, research from 2006 showed that the overlap among member/subscriber lists among TMC members was just 25%.

+Tracy had a bunch of stats related to diversity that she added to the Exec Summ.
+I think they go much better here (at least most of it).

 Table delineating traffic sources TK